Best SEO Strategies for Baidu – Index

 Compared eBay to Taobao, for example, and you’ll see that eBay has a way simpler design, it’s cleaner and has less content.
 Looking at Taobao, on the other hand, you’ll notice that it has more content.

 In short, Chinese websites have many more elements colors than Western dittos.
 Besides, Chinese websites have more animations, banners, and flashing texts.
-Some say that the main reason why Chinese websites are like that is because it’s harder to grab readers’ attention if using Chinese characters compared to other languages.
+Some say that the main reason why Chinese websites are like that is that it’s harder to grab readers’ attention if using Chinese characters compared to other languages.

 2. Do competitor analysis